Magnetic-Fox/Mail2Fax/README.md

 ### Configuring Procmail

 Now the final step is to create a `.procmailrc` file in the home directory of chosen user account.
-You'll need to provide simple conditions, which will control which messages have to be sent to the script and for which number.
+You'll need to provide simple conditions, which will control which messages have to be sent to the script and to which number.
 As these might be sent to You as a plain text, quoted printable or Base64, You'll need three conditions for one number.
-See example below for two fax numbers.
+See example below for three fax numbers.

 ```
 #FAX3